- Improvement takes practice

 - INFORMAL LEARNING - acquiring knowledge in the normal course of work

-- CONSTRUCTIVE THINKING - collecting, focusing and choosing your most useful thoughts
+- CONSTRUCTIVE THINKING - choosing your most useful thoughts

 - SELF-REFLECTION - keeping in the right frame of mind